Claude Lobo: Ford Ka and Focus

 As chief designer on the Ford Ka, Lobo has spoken about his original role, influences on the design, the importance at the time of creating an enduring design, and how the design aged:

 Regarding the design of the Focus, Lobo was a smoker and located the ashtray high on the instrument panel, enabling the driver to use the ashtray without removing his hands from the steering wheel.

 Retirement and personal life

 Lobo retired in 1999 at age 55 from Ford Motor Company.
 Shortly thereafter, in 2000, he created the Concours d'Elegance d´Automobiles Classiques de Bergerac with Nicole and Jean Descamps.
-Lobo continued to participate in both internal Ford design competitions, as well as design competitions outside the company, e.g. the 2003 Grand Concours International du Design Automobile, Lille, France.
+Lobo continued to participate in both internal Ford design competitions and design competitions outside the company, e.g. the 2003 Grand Concours International du Design Automobile, Lille, France.

 Lobo had been a professional race car driver in the early 1970s, winning the 24 Hours Nürburgring sports car race and the Marathon de la Route driving a Ford Capri RS with Klaus Ludwig.
 Lobo also competed in the 24 Hours of Le Mans, – and had been known drive a Ford GT40 as his personal vehicle.

 Lobo was married and father of two children, Alexandre and Nathalie.